Grace Kelly (musician): Early life and education

 Born Grace Chung in Wellesley, Massachusetts, to Korean parents, she moved to Brookline, Massachusetts, when she was 2 years old.
 She briefly played clarinet and classical piano before finding her voice on the saxophone.
 Kelly stated, "Saxophone reminds me of the human voice.
 And I always felt this very compelling, this feeling, that someone was singing to me.
 The Girl from Ipanema was on repeat in my household when I was a little girl and thought: ‘I wanna learn this one day.’
 It’s one of the instruments that’s closest to expressing the human voice.”

 Her mother remarried in 1997 to Robert Kelly, who legally adopted Grace a few years later, thus changing her name to Grace Kelly.
 Kelly wrote her first song "On My Way Home" at age seven.
-Kelly counts it a major breakthrough in her career when singer/songwriter Fred Taylor approached her after she sat in with vocalist Ann Hampton Callaway at Sculler's.
+Kelly counts it a major breakthrough in her career when singer/songwriter Fred Taylor approached her after she sat in with vocalist Ann Hampton Callaway at Scullers Jazz Club.
 He offered to book her first headlining show at a major jazz venue.

 Kelly left Brookline High School at age 16 and earned her GED.
 After studying in the Jazz Department of New England Conservatory of Music's School of Preparatory Education, she enrolled at Berklee College of Music, where she graduated in December 2011 with a Bachelor of Arts in professional music at age 19.
 Kelly studies or has studied saxophone with Jeremy Udden, James Merenda, George Garzone, Lee Konitz, Greg Osby, Jerry Bergonzi, and Allan Chase.